jro31/jethro-codes/_articles/my-story.md

 As one of the touristy things to do, I'd gone to the presidential palace in Saigon, and on wandering around, I found they had a little movie theatre in the basement where you had a choice of DVDs about the Vietnam war that you could put on.

 There was no one in there, so I put on a DVD about the fall of Saigon.

-And there was something very special about learning how the tanks rolled into Saigon and took over the palace, while sitting in the palace.
+There was something very special about learning how the tanks rolled into Saigon and took over the palace, while I was sitting in the palace.

 Normally history seems like something that happened in another time in some distant land.
 This made it feel a bit more real.

 If you'd told me at that moment, that I had to pick somewhere in Asia to live, I'd have picked Saigon.
 And there just so happened to be 2 schools in Southeast Asia where you could do a CELTA.
-One was in Saigon, the in Bangkok, and so that's an easy choice, right?
+One was in Saigon, one was in Bangkok, and so that's an easy choice, right?

-I chose to go to the one in Bangkok.
+I went to the one in Bangkok.

 The Saigon school had some dubious reviews about it, where as the one in Bangkok had a stellar reputation.